How to Remove or Uninstall a Safari Extension

-If you own an Apple, you will probably very familiar with the range of Safari extensions that are available for the browser.
+If you own an Apple MAC, you will be very familiar with the range of Safari extensions that are available for the Safari browser.
 They are very handy and for many, these add-ons and tools have become an everyday necessity.

 There are also occasions where you may find that your browser just does not function well enough anymore, leading to a slow down of your operating system.